NBA Rumors: Frank Ntilikina’s Future With Knicks ‘Up In The Air,’ Reports ‘New York Daily News’

 In the 2017 NBA Draft, the New York Knicks used the No. 8 overall pick to select Frank Ntilikina with the hope that he could be their point guard of the future.
-Unfortunately, from the time he set foot in the NBA, Ntilikina has failed to live up to expectations and continue to show inconsistencies on both ends of the floor.
+Unfortunately, from the time he set foot in the NBA, Ntilikina has failed to live up to expectations and continued to show inconsistencies on both ends of the floor.
 There are several things that contribute to Ntilikina’s struggle.
-Aside from his age, Ntilikina is only averaging 21.7 per games in the past two years and has dealt with numerous injuries.
+Aside from his age, Ntilikina only averaged 21.7 per games in the past two years and has dealt with numerous injuries.

 If they want to see his full potential, the Knicks will be needing to be more patient and should consider giving Frank Ntilikina a more significant role.
 However, the Knicks may no longer have the time to wait for Ntilikina’s full development, especially with their goal to contend for the NBA championship title in the 2019-20 NBA season.
 With the emergence of Dennis Smith Jr. and Emmanuel Mudiay in New York, Stefan Bondy of New York Daily News believes that Ntilikina’s future with the Knicks will be “up in the air” in the 2019 NBA offseason.